Birne94/Coffee-in-the-Cloud/README.md

 # Coffee-in-the-Cloud

-This application will support the BPM chair at Hasso-Plattner-Institut with their coffee-tracking.
+This application will support the BPM chair at Hasso-Plattner-Institute with their coffee-tracking.

 ## Dependencies